 Podcasts are becoming one of the most popular mediums for obtaining information.
 Before 2013, podcasts were that grey area that startups and podcasts may or may not have used to relay information to the public.
 However, they are now becoming the leading platform for unregulated, uncensored conversation.

-Since there is an upward trend of dedicated listenership, podcasts help the people who dedicate themselves to creating content through the platform, but it is also the best way for startups to reach their target market through them.
+Since there is an upward trend of dedicated listenership, podcasts help the people who dedicate themselves to creating content through the platform.
+It is also the best way for startups to reach their target market with engaging content.

 What is a podcast?

 Podcasts are a series of talks or conversations that are generally released episodically with one or more recurring hosts who discuss or debate different topics.
 They are a great way to build genuine connections with an audience.